 Melissa has worked with children with Autism for over thirteen years.
 She is a graduate of Eureka College where she earned her Bachelor's of Applied Science in Special Education.
 Melissa is credentialed as an RBT with the Behavior Analyst Certification Board.
 Melissa enjoys working with children of all ages, and loves being a part of each child's milestone and skill development.
 Melissa was raised in the Chicagoland area, but moved here from Ohio when she was a small child.
 Melissa enjoys spending time with her husband Mark and her puppy Delores.

 Sarah has worked with children for over 17 years.
 She is a graduate of Eastern Illinois University where she earned a Bachelor's of Science in Family Services and a graduate of Erikson Institute where she earned a Master's of Science in Child Development.
 Sarah is credentialed as an RBT with the Behavior Analyst Certification Board.
 Sarah loves to be a part of how kids succeed and loves to see them grow.
 Sarah is also a licensed health coach.
 When she is not working, Sarah enjoys spending time with her family and dogs.
 She also loves to bake and color.

 Nicole Murphy, A.A.
 Sign Language

-Nicole has worked with children with Autism for over 6 years.
-She is currently in school at Judson University for a Bachelor's of Science in Psychology.
-Nicole is in the process of being credentialed as an RBT with the Behavior Analyst Certification Board.
+Nicole has worked with children with Autism for over 7 years.
+She earned her Bachelor's of Science in Psychology from Judson University and is currently pursuing graduate school in psychology.
+Nicole is credentialed as an RBT with the Behavior Analyst Certification Board.
 Nicole enjoys helping children succeed and grow.
 When she is not working, Nicole enjoys spending time with friends, family, and her dog.
 She also loves to be outside and drinking coffee.

 Still Have Questions?